Palka leads off 9th with home, White Sox beat Indians 1-0

 TRAINER'S ROOM:

-Indians: DH Edwin Encarnacion left the game in the third with left biceps discomfort and was replaced by Cabrera.
-He'll be examined on Saturday. ..
-Francona had no update on OF Leonys Martin, who was placed on the 10-disabled list on Thursday with an unspecified illness that's not baseball-related.
+Indians: DH Edwin Encarnacion left the game in the third with left arm discomfort and was replaced by Cabrera. ..
+Manager Terry Francona had no update on OF Leonys Martin, who was placed on the 10-disabled list on Thursday with an unspecified illness that's not baseball-related.
 Francona, however, hinted Martin's condition could be serious.
 "What I would say, if you are into saying prayers and things like that, keep him in your thoughts," Francona said.
 "He's at the (Cleveland) Clinic and getting good care." ...
 RHP Josh Tomlin (strained right hamstring) and RHP Nick Goody (right elbow inflammation) threw bullpen sessions in Cleveland on Friday.
 Tomlin is expected to throw a rehab start at Triple-A Columbus on Monday and Goody will head to the Arizona League for a rehab assignment.

 White Sox: Manager Rick Renteria said the team will know in the next couple of day if INF/OF Leury Garcia (left hamstring strain) will need a rehab stint.
 Garcia was injured on Sunday at Tampa Bay.